Associate Professor of Architecture

-Holly W. Samuelson, DDes, LEED, Registered Architect
+Holly W. Samuelson, DDes, Registered Architect

 Prior to joining Harvard, Samuelson practiced full-time as an architect (2000-2007) and sustainable design consultant (2007-2008), and she prioritizes forging links between academia and the building industry.
 She earned a Doctor of Design and Master of Design with distinction from Harvard Graduate School of Design where she was awarded the Gerald M. McCue medal.
 She earned a Bachelor of Architecture with honors from Carnegie Mellon where she was awarded the American Institute of Architects Henry Adams Gold Medal.

 Holly Samuelson, Instructor